Louise de La Vallière: Religious turn and Réflexions sur la miséricorde de Dieu

-Peter Lely’s Mademoiselle de La Vallière et ses enfants (‘Mademoiselle de La Vallière and Her Children’), contemporary painting.

 After the end of her affair with Louis XIV, La Vallière settled into a quiet life at court.
 She continued studying, reading historical, theological, and philosophical works.
-In 1670 (certainly before May), during a near-fatal, long illness (perhaps smallpox), she had a vision of her soul at the gates of hell, from which the ‘thunder of God’ awakened her.
+In 1670 (certainly before May), during a near-fatal, long illness (perhaps smallpox), she had a vision of her soul at the gates of hell, from which the "thunder of God" awakened her.
 She turned to religion and abandoned her previous, libertine friends.
 She read the spiritual works of the Counter-Reformation, being most influenced by Teresa of Ávila's The Way of Perfection.
 Bossuet became her spiritual guide.
-With his help, she wrote her Réflexions sur la miséricorde de Dieu (‘Reflections on the Mercy of God’) in 1671, which was published anonymously in 1680.
+With his help, she wrote her Réflexions sur la miséricorde de Dieu ("Reflections on the Mercy of God") in 1671, which was published anonymously in 1680.
 It became a popular devotional book among French Catholics, reprinted at least ten times, often under her name.

 1675 portrait painting of Madame Palatine by Pierre Mignard.

 Her authorship of Réflexions was later contested.
 In 1853, Jean-Joseph-Stanislas-Albert Damas-Hinard argued that the book had been conceived by Bossuet and merely written down by La Vallière.
 However, the style of Réflexions differs from that of Bossuet's own work and contains a woman's autobiographical notes.
-In 1928, Marcel Langlois, a literary critic claimed that La Vallière could not have written the book as its ‘rationalist tone’ cannot belong to a woman.
+In 1928, Marcel Langlois, a literary critic claimed that La Vallière could not have written the book as its "rationalist tone" cannot belong to a woman.
 He argued that no women of La Vallière's time had the knowledge of philosophy and theology demonstrated in the book, or read the Bible in Latin as its author had.
-However, La Vallière was known in salons for her understanding of Aristotle and Descartes, and many women of her circles read religious texts in Latin, as Jean-Baptiste Ériau defended.
+However, La Vallière was known for her understanding of Aristotle and Descartes, and many women of her circles read religious texts in Latin, as Jean-Baptiste Ériau defended.
 Her authorship has been asserted through textual analyses by Jean-Christian Petitfils and Monique de Huertas.